Get insider access

 Cons

-• Need to purchase a lightning to 1/8" TRS cable separately.
+• May need to purchase a Lightning to 1/8" TRS cable separately.

 The Apple AirPods Max are good for commute and travel.
-After updating to firmware 4E71, they do a fair job of reducing bass-range noise like bus or plane engines, and their excellent continuous battery life is enough to get you through long trips.
+They can reduce bass-range noise like bus or plane engines well, thanks to their ANC system, and their excellent continuous battery life is enough to get you through long trips.
 However, they're heavy, and it can be fatiguing to wear them over long periods.
 Their carrying case doesn't protect the headphones from damage either, as they only cover the ear cups and leave the headband exposed.

 Pros